cy384/fl2000_get_edid/README.md

 fl2000_get_edid
 ===============
-A minimal, experimental program to read EDID from a Fresco Logic FL2000 display adapter.
+A minimal, experimental program to read EDID from a Fresco Logic FL2000 display adapter (i.e. VID/PID 1d5c:2000).
 Tested only on Linux (Ubuntu 14.04/amd64) but should work anywhere libusb does.
 Further details on my FL2000 efforts can be found [here](http://www.cy384.com/projects/fl2000dx-driver.html).

 caveats
 -------